 The above discussion was held under a large tent at the corner of Duncanville and Penrod in the city of Dallas, September 6th through the 9th.
 It grew out of a discussion held in January of this year in Dallas between J. L. Hines and the writer.
 Going back to the beginning.
 I replied to an article by Bro.
-Hines on the classes and women teachers, and he wrote me and challenged me to meet him on the question either in Dallas. or Lebanon, Mo., my home.
+Hines on the classes and women teachers, and he wrote me and challenged me to meet him on the question either in Dallas or Lebanon, Mo., my home.
 I accepted the invitation, and met him in Dallas.
 As was reported by Bro.
 King after this discussion, it was clear that those who stand with Bro.
 Hines were not satisfied, and so, Bro.
-Hogue challenged us to another discussion in Dallas-using younger men, and suggested born-8 boys and 4 girls; four of whom are de- which he said would seat several thousand people, and would cost us \$150.00 per night.
+Hogue challenged us to another discussion in Dallas-using younger men, and suggested that we have it in the Fair Park Auditorium, which he said would seat several thousand people, and would cost us \$150.00 per night.
 We told them that we would pay half the expense and furnish a younger man.